Become A CP Mediator

 Applicants are responsible for the technology on their end of the training and should be available to participate full-time in the training by both audio and video.

 An exemption from the Law course may be permitted depending upon the applicant’s academic/work related experience.
-Please email the request for exemption to the Program Manager (director@cpmed.ca).
+Please email the request for exemption to the Program Assistant (director@cpmed.ca).

 The application process is as follows:

 3. Once an applicant has been accepted into the training, the course fee of $1300.00 + HST ($1469.00) must be paid (https://www.oafm.on.ca/events/).
-The payment in full is due two weeks prior to the start of training.
+The payment in full is due by February 20, 2026.
 If payment is not received in time, the training spot will be offered to the next eligible applicant on the reserve list.

 4. Training spaces are assigned in the order in which the completed applications are received and assessed for eligibility.